Which city is cheaper, Barcelona or Edinburgh?

 Trying to figure out where to travel next?
 This travel comparison between Edinburgh and Barcelona can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Edinburgh is a ancient, charming, and character-filled city.
+Since it's a large city, you'll find plenty of things to do.
 This is also a very beautiful destination which attracts plenty of visitors.
 It also has that perfectly quaint feel that is like no other place.
 It's also known for nightlife, live music, and shopping.

-Barcelona is a colorful, laid-back, and historic city.
+Barcelona is a friendly, high energy, and youthful city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
-It's considered by many to be an absolutely beautiful destination, too.
+The beauty of this spot is also one of the main reasons why visitors come.
 Visitors also love the live music, food, and beaches.

 Let's take a look at the differences and similarities between Barcelona and Edinburgh.
 Then, you can decide for yourself which place is better for your next trip.

-Barcelona is a destination that you simply have to visit at least once for nightlife.
+Barcelona is a must-see party destination.
 The city offers an amazing nightlife at a much more affordable price than many places in Europe.
 There are beach parties, boat parties, and bars that stay packed late into the night.
 The city also hosts many street fiestas and music festivals.

 It can be fun to see live music in either Edinburgh and Barcelona.